He passed in March of 2003, around the 11th (not sure of the exact date). He had just turned 86.

 It's funny, but one of my favorite memories of him came the day he asked me to drive him to the nursing home.
 First, we sang at least one of his favorite songs ("The Wabash Cannonball") on the way there.
 When we got in the neighborhood of the place, I realized I was low on gas.
 I stopped at the gas station, got out and started pumping.

 Suddenly, the truck started rocking back and forth, and I wondered for a second if we were having an earthquake.
 Then I looked into the back window of the truck and realized it was my dad.
-I'd had to force him to wear a seatbelt (it's the law), and he didn't know how to get out of it!
-Afraid he'd use his knife on it, I ran around, opened his door and got him out safely (with no harm to the seatbelt).
+I'd had to force him to wear a seat belt (it's the law), and he didn't know how to get out of it!
+Afraid he'd use his knife on it, I ran around, opened his door and got him out safely (with an intact seat belt).